yizenglistat/blogSource/content/posts/introduction-to-word2vec/index.md

 **What's Next?**

-- We could actually use matrix notations to represent everything we did above, which is faster in computation/coding.
+- We could actually use matrix notations to represent everything we did above with a general $m$, which is faster in computation/coding.
 - The calculation of normalization factor $Z$ is a burden when billions of words punch you, so an alternative way, called negative sampling, could be used to avoid it.
 - Implementation in Pytorch with another toy example should be fun!